plone/meta/README.md

 - how the dependencies graph looks like?
 - are there any circular dependency problems?
 - is the code formatted upon some agreed standards?
-- are all agreed upon quality tools passing?
+- Do all agreed upon code quality checks pass?

 __How to find the answers?__ With the following commands: